Tag Archives: Christianity

 This poor man cried, and the LORD heard him and saved him out of all his troubles.
 Psalm 34:6.

-We’re so blessed to have our dear pastors from church come by, as well as a few other visitors, dressed in gloves and gowns to pray over Mark.
+We’re so blessed to have our dear pastors from church come by, as well as a few other visitors, dressed in gloves and gowns, to pray over Mark.
 On the fourth day, the doctor removes my husband’s chest tube, but he is not out of the woods yet . . .

 Day Five: Mark experiences excruciating pain in his leg, so much so that his blood pressure elevates to a 103-degree fever.
-Still unable to sit up, they wheel him out on his bed for additional x-rays of his hip, femur, and leg.
+Still unable to sit up, they wheel him out on his bed for additional X-rays of his hip, femur, and leg.
 When they return, he is knocked out.
 In the wee hours of the morning, he’s awakened drenched in sweat, tugging and pulling off his gown, tangled with the wires he’s connected to.
 I buzz for the nurse and try holding him down until help comes.
-They cool his body and when they use a wet cloth on his brow and neck, he says it feels good.
+They cool his body, and when they use a wet cloth on his brow and neck, he says it feels good.

 Day Six: The doctor leaves after checking in on Mark.
 That same hour, Mark says he feels a chill.
-I figure maybe his fever has worn off and I cover him with another blanket.
+I figure maybe his fever has worn off, and I cover him with another blanket.
 But he complains of still feeling cold and begins to shiver.
 Ten minutes into it, he takes a turn for the worse.
 I call for the nurse.
 She comes with a couple of extra blankets, telling Mark he’ll soon be warm, and leaves.
-Mark’s shivers become more vigorous and uncontrollable, he even starts wheezing.
+Mark’s shivers become more vigorous and uncontrollable, and he even starts wheezing.
 After a few more minutes of shivering, he becomes unresponsive.
 I run out to fetch help.

 It is of the LORD’S mercies that we are not consumed because his compassions fail not.
 Lamentations 3:22